-- Students are required to submit a written thesis proposal (at the end of their first year for M.Sc. students, and at least one month prior to the Candidacy Examination for Ph.D. students).
+- Students are required to submit a written thesis proposal (18 months after the start of the program for M.Sc. students, and at least one month prior to the candidacy exam for Ph.D. students).
 This document must state the hypothesis being tested, the relevant literature, and a summary of the methods that will be used to address the research question.
 This proposal will then be orally presented to the student's Advisory Committee, which will review the written proposal and communicate its recommendations to the student.

 - Students will present a formal seminar on their research work prior to writing their thesis.
 This presentation will be attended by the student's Advisory Committee who will report their impressions and recommendations to the student.

 - Before final thesis submission, Ph.D. students must successfully complete an oral defence, which is a final, in-depth, formal presentation of their research.

 - An annual oral informal presentation of research work accomplished will be presented to the student's Advisory Committee.